clifff/clifff.com/_posts/2015-10-1-2015-failed-experiments-with-aws-lambda.md

 'Integration Response' section of API Gateway.

 <img src='//i.imgur.com/0o2wNOt.png' style='width:100%'>
-_Integration Response configuration_
+_Integration Response configuration.
+You can also use `$util.base64Decode($inputRoot.body)` to decode the image._

-At this point, this experiment kind of fell apart.
+At this point, the experiment kind of fell apart.
 I had the response body returning the right thing, but API Gateway _really_ wants you to return JSON, so the default Content-Type header is application/json.
 Naturally, browsers aren't going to load images like that, so I did some